RomanNahryshko/refurbish/documentation/docs/user-manual/quality-control/grading.md

 - Battery holds charge but may not be perfect
 - Shows clear signs of use but still sellable

-## How to assign grades

-1. Check the phone against each grade description
-2. Pick the grade that best matches the phone's condition
+## Key rule

-3. **When in doubt, go lower** - it's better to under-promise than disappoint customers
+**When in doubt, go lower** - Better to under-promise than disappoint customers.
-4. Select the grade in the system
-5. Add notes explaining your decision

-## What affects the grade

-**Screen condition** - This is the most important factor.
-Customers notice screen problems first.

-**Housing condition** - Scratches and dents lower the grade.
+## Remember

-**Function problems** - If anything doesn't work, the phone fails QC (no grade).
+- If anything doesn't work → Fail it (don't grade)

-**Battery health** - Weak batteries can lower the grade.

-## Common mistakes to avoid
-- **Don't grade broken phones** - if something doesn't work, fail it instead
-- **Don't be too generous** - customers expect phones to match their grade
+- Screen condition matters most
-- **Don't ignore small problems** - they add up
+- Small problems add up
-- **Don't grade without testing** - always run through your full checklist first

-## What happens next
-Graded phones go to inventory and are ready to sell to customers at prices based on their grade.
+- Always complete full QC checklist before grading